Henry David Thoreau: Politics

-Thoreau was fervently against slavery and actively supported the abolitionist movement.
+Thoreau was fervently against slavery and he actively supported the abolitionist movement.
 He participated as a conductor in the Underground Railroad, delivered lectures that attacked the Fugitive Slave Law, and in opposition to the popular opinion of the time, supported radical abolitionist militia leader John Brown and his party.
 Two weeks after the ill-fated raid on Harpers Ferry and in the weeks leading up to Brown's execution, Thoreau delivered a speech to the citizens of Concord, Massachusetts, in which he compared the American government to Pontius Pilate and likened Brown's execution to the crucifixion of Jesus Christ:

 Some eighteen hundred years ago Christ was crucified; this morning, perchance, Captain Brown was hung.
 These are the two ends of a chain which is not without its links.
 He is not Old Brown any longer; he is an angel of light.

 In "The Last Days of John Brown", Thoreau described the words and deeds of John Brown as noble and an example of heroism.
 In addition, he lamented the newspaper editors who dismissed Brown and his scheme as "crazy".

 Thoreau was a proponent of limited government and individualism.
 Although he was hopeful that mankind could potentially have, through self-betterment, the kind of government which "governs not at all", he distanced himself from contemporary "no-government men" (anarchists), writing: "I ask for, not at once no government, but at once a better government."

-Thoreau deemed the evolution from absolute monarchy to limited monarchy to democracy as "a progress toward true respect for the individual" and theorized about further improvements "towards recognizing and organizing the rights of man".
+Thoreau believed that the evolution from absolute monarchy to limited monarchy to democracy was "a progress toward true respect for the individual" and he theorized about further improvements "towards recognizing and organizing the rights of man".
 Echoing this belief, he went on to write: "There will never be a really free and enlightened State until the State comes to recognize the individual as a higher and independent power, from which all its power and authority are derived, and treats him accordingly."